MetaMask/SIPs/SIPS/sip-x.md

 2. **Account Snap Registration**:
    - RPC router Snaps will expose an interface for account Snaps to register themselves based on matching CAIP-2 identifiers.
-   - Account Snaps must declare the methods and events they support.
+   - Account Snaps must declare the signing methods they support with the router Snap.

 3. **Handling CAIP-27 Requests**:
    - RPC router Snaps will interpret incoming CAIP-27 requests, identify the network-specific RPC request format, and route to the appropriate account Snap.
    - They must provide an option for users to specify the account Snap for signing requests.
-   - They will broadcast the signed transactions to the Bitcoin network.
+   - They will broadcast the signed transactions to the respective blockchain network.

 ### Minimum Interface for Routing Snaps